-- A1.7 We consider there are two possible ways to approach the assessment: i) we could look at what happened when BBC Three went off-air in 2016 (and consider what this might tell us about its reinstatement in 2022); or ii) we could model the impact of relaunching BBC Three as a linear channel. - A1.8 Our analysis suggests that it is difficult to determine a clear impact on other channels due to BBC Three going off-air.
+- A1.16 We consider there are two possible ways to approach the assessment: i) we could look at what happened when BBC Three went off-air in 2016 (and consider what this might tell us about its reinstatement in 2022); or ii) we could model the impact. - A1.17 Our analysis suggests that it is difficult to determine a clear impact on other channels due to BBC Three going off-air.
 This reflects that BBC Three was a relatively small linear channel in 2016, so the consequent viewing released was small and likely spread across several channels.
-There may have been an impact on individual channels, but it is difficult to disentangle the impact of BBC Three going off-air from other factors such as general trends in viewing and idiosyncratic factors that affect individual channels (e.g. the popularity of content shown at particular points in time). - A1.9 In the light of this we have focused on an approach which models the impact of relaunching BBC Three as a linear channel.
-Our assessment involved the following stages: - a) We identified the set of products and services likely to be affected by the BBC's proposal; and - b) We assessed the impact of the BBC's proposals on those products and services.
+There may have been an impact on individual channels, but it is difficult to disentangle the impact of BBC Three going off-air from other factors such as general trends in viewing and idiosyncratic factors that affect individual channels (e.g. the popularity of content shown at particular points in time).